High-energy neutrino deep inelastic scattering cross sections: Predictions for neutrino scattering experiments

 In Fig.~\ref{fig:collider}~(left), we compare our theoretical predictions for the neutrino-isoscalar charged current cross section in comparison with the data measured at accelerator experiments, such as NuTeV~\cite{NuTeV:2005wsg}, CCFR~\cite{Seligman:1997fe} and NOMAD~\cite{NOMAD:2007krq}.
 We remind the reader that the NOMAD has released only the neutrino rather than antineutrino CC inclusive cross sections so far~\cite{NOMAD:2007krq}.
 Due to the complication of different target materials used in different experiments, we don't include nuclear corrections here, which deserve future dedicated studies.
 In general, we see that these three experiments give consistent results for both the neutrino and antineutrino beams.
 In comparison, our theoretical calculations give a good description of the high-energy data.
 The low-energy predictions are smaller than the experimental measurements.
 This behavior was already noticed in our previous work~\cite{Gao:2021fle}, which indicates the importance of missing contributions from other nuclear scattering processes, such as quasi-elastic scattering and the hadronic resonance production, which dominate at the neutrino-nuclear cross section at low energies~\cite{Formaggio:2012cpf}.

 In Fig.~\ref{fig:collider}~(right), we show the averaged (anti)neutrino-isoscalar charged-current cross section divided by the (anti)neutrino energy $\sigma(E_{\nu})/E_{\nu}$.
 We also include the cross section measured by the NuTeV Collaboration, as one of the highest energies reached for accelerator neutrinos~\cite{NuTeV:2005wsg}.
-The ``energy gap" between the NuTeV ($\lesssim360~\GeV$) and the IceCube data ($\gtrsim6~\TeV$) can be bridged by ongoing and future measurements at the LHC, such as the FASER (ForwArd Search ExpeRiment)~\cite{FASER:2019dxq} as well as other Forward Physics Facilities (FPFs)~\cite{Anchordoqui:2021ghd,Feng:2022inv}.
-Meanwhile, though yet to reach 3$\sigma$ statistical significance, the first detection of neutrinos at the LHC was claimed by the FASER Collaboration in 2021~\cite{FASER:2021mtu}.
+The ``energy gap" between the NuTeV ($\lesssim360~\GeV$) and the IceCube data ($\gtrsim6~\TeV$) can be bridged by ongoing and future measurements at the LHC, such as the FASER (ForwArd Search ExpeRiment)~\cite{FASER:2019dxq} as well as other experiments at the Forward Physics Facility (FPF)~\cite{Anchordoqui:2021ghd,Feng:2022inv}.
+Meanwhile, the first neutrino interaction candidates were reported in 2021~\cite{FASER:2021mtu}, and the first direct observation was made very recently~\cite{FASER:2023zcr}.
 The maximum neutrino energy produced at the LHC can potentially reach the order of 10 TeV.
 As an optimistic consequence, the energy gap can be completely closed by these experiments.
-Our theoretical cross section is also shown as the red line in Fig.~\ref{fig:collider}~(right), which provides state-of-the-art predictions for the neutrino scattering measured at these FPFs~\cite{Anchordoqui:2021ghd,Feng:2022inv}.
+Our theoretical cross section is also shown as the red line in Fig.~\ref{fig:collider}~(right), which provides state-of-the-art predictions for the neutrino scattering measured at the FPF~\cite{Anchordoqui:2021ghd,Feng:2022inv}.